tmplab/LJay/README.md

 - Integrated sawtooth, sine and square generator.
 See set0
 - A multi laser example : display solar planet positions at anytime, see Astro() (set 0 Curve 7).
 As Astro is not necessary and needs a big download, to use it you need to uncomment astro init lines in set0 and follow install instructions.
 A simplier multilaser example is in setexample.py
 - Web ui !! (start server.py from webui directory).
 This "server" is basically a OSC/websocket bridge.
 Websocket side talks to webui index.html page.
 OSC side talks to LJay (bhorosc.py) and Nozosc.
 All OSC specs are not fully supported.
-- Status every 10th seconds : every etherdream DAC state, number of buffer points sent,...
+- Status every 0.5 seconds : every etherdream DAC state, number of buffer points sent,...
 - "Optimisation" points automatically added can be changed live, for glitch art.
-See gstt.py
+Search "glitch" in gstt.py
+- D key will kind of cycle PL in simulator. buggy
+- redis server version : Sending points is now dead simple in many langages (add all points coordinates in one string and send it to redis server).
+Simple keys to exchange data (i.e "/pl/0" is the laser 0 point list).
+- Laser sharing !
+In a coding event like demo party the server version, it's a five minutes learning process.
+Testredis.js has the code to draw some

 #
 # External devices